 Leveraging the existing strengths of the region, York has partnered with the Province of Ontario and the Town of Newmarket to develop NewMakeIt, a digital innovation hub and makerspace for members of the local community.
 It provides entrepreneurs and creative professionals with co-working space, high-speed broadband, tools and technologies to turn ideas into commercial products and services.
 In its first two years of operation, NewMakeIt fostered the creation of 12 new businesses and helped 17 existing ones expand their operations, with an estimated economic impact of C$3.9 million.
 But it is not just about business starts.
 NewMakeIt also offers a Repair Café, where the public can learn how to fix household items, robotics enthusiasts gather to build, and workshops train members in everything from woodworking to 3D printing.

 Diversity can also mean inequality of opportunity.
-The municipality has launched digital equality programs in partnership with its many cities and towns.
+The Regional Municipality has launched digital equality programs in partnership with its many cities and towns.
 They include free Wi-Fi access at administrative facilities, libraries, transit terminals, recreational centers, hospitals and long-term care facilities.
 Libraries in rural communities offer the ability to check out high-speed wireless modems with a library card, and in-person and online skills training from basic computer skills to continuing adult education.

-York is also investing in modernizing its transportation network to better serve residents in both rural and urban areas.
+York is also investing in modernizing its transportation network to better serve residents in rural and urban areas.
 Mobile transit payment solutions are reducing waste and speeding processing.
 Expanded video monitoring along roadways and improved control of signal systems are easing congestion and delays.
 The C$20 million initiative uses Bluetooth device tracking and a data sharing partnership with Waze to develop a rich and real-time portrait in data of transportation patterns, so that the municipality can develop solutions that serve the entire region.